slevy14/mac250-ar-experience/README.md

 * Video and audio support for AR objects

 ## Screenshots
-GitHub won't led me add screenshots here, but you can find screenshots and gifs of the project [on my website here](https://slevy14.github.io/mac250-screenshots.html).
+Screenshots and gifs of the project in action can be found [on my website here.](https://slevy14.github.io/mac250-screenshots.html)

 ## Credit / Disclaimer
 Version control was done using Unity's now deprecated Unity Collab, hence the lack of commits on GitHub.